mcuntz/pyjams/README.rst

          - Divide two arrays, return 'otherwise' if division by 0, same as `division`
        * - ee
-         - Parameter screening using Morris' method of Elementary Effects, same as `screening`
+         - Deprecated, moved to package pyeee_.
+Parameter screening using Morris' method of Elementary Effects, same as `screening`
        * - elementary_effects
-         - Morris measures mu, stddev and mu*
+         - Deprecated, moved to package pyeee_.
+Morris measures mu, stddev and mu*
        * - functions
          - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with scipy.optimize
        * - morris_sampling
-         - Sampling of optimised trajectories for Morris measures / Elementary Effects
+         - Deprecated, moved to package pyeee_.
+Sampling of optimised trajectories for Morris measures / Elementary Effects
        * - sce
          - Shuffled-Complex-Evolution algorithm for function min(max)imisation
        * - screening
-         - Parameter screening using Morris' method of Elementary Effects
+         - Deprecated, moved to package pyeee_.
+Parameter screening using Morris' method of Elementary Effects

 .. _Meteorology: